Revisiting re:Invent 2014…from an APN Partner Perspective

 What is AWS KMS’s availability?

-This new service is available now in all public AWS Regions (visit the AWS Key Management Service (KMS) page to get started).
+This new service is available now in all public AWS Regions.

 AWS CodeDeploy, AWS CodeCommit, AWS CodePipeline: Code Management Tools for AWS